 Remember to pack enough water for your hike.
 Potable drinking water can be found at the start of the trail.
 Parking can reach capacity on busy summer weekends, so consider another nearby hike if that happens to you.
 It’s open from dawn to dusk year round, with no entry fee.

-5. Hiking by the Cache La Poudre River
+5. Cache La Poudre River

 As one of Colorado’s most stunning rivers, Cache La Poudre holds the claim to fame as the Front Range’s only free-flowing, undammed river.
 That’s an impressive feat along its entire 70-mile stretch.
 It flows directly through the town of Fort Collins, so you can feel its beauty close by.